morsimantov/Chat-App-Web-API/README.md

 * Web-Api service needs to run as well - **Web API folder name: "WebApplicationChat".**
 * Rating page ASP.net needs to run as well - **Rating App folder name: "WebApplicationRatings"**.
 * **The React App is at another repository - in the link: https://github.com/ShaiFisher1/Advanced_Programming_ex2_react_app.**
-* The domain of the website is set to deafault at "localhost:7170".
+* The domain of the website is set to default at "localhost:7170".
 If the port needs to be changed, then you need to change the variable - "portNumber" in the file "ServerAddress.js" to the wanted port.
-* Remove Migration folder from the folder "WebApplicationChat" and "WebApplicationRatings" and and Drop table if exists.
+* Remove Migration folder from the folder "WebApplicationChat" and "WebApplicationRatings" and Drop table if exists.
 Then connect by the following commands:\
 first command: Add-Migration Init, second command: Update-Database
 * If the domain of the rating page needs to be changed - then you need to change the variable "ratingAppLink" at row 14 in the file "LoginItem.js".